apache/accumulo-website/pages/how-to-contribute.md

 Accumulo uses GitHub issues to track bugs and features.
 Each git repository has its own issues.
 In GitHub pull request are issues, therefore creating an issue before a pull request is optional.
 If unsure whether to start with an issue or pull request, then create an issue.
-For each repository, CONTRIBUTING.md may contain information about issues specific to it.
 If you need help finding an issue to work on, check out the [open issues labeled 'helpwanted'][helpwanted] or [contact us][contact].

 Accumulo previously used [JIRA], but is now transitioning to GitHub issues.
 All new issues should be opened using GitHub.
 When working an existing JIRA